-AE Mechanism: Electronically-controlled, programmed AE and shutter-speed priority AE metering system using one IC and three LSI's with I2L.
+AE Mechanism: Electronically-controlled, programmed AE and shutter-speed priority AE metering system using one IC and three LSI's with I2I button is pressed halfway and the AE lock switch is pressed once.
+Exposure is memorized as long as shutter button is pressed halfway.